qmk/qmk_firmware/docs/reference_info_json.md

         * `backing_size`
             * Number of bytes used by the wear-leveling algorithm for its underlying storage, and needs to be a multiple of the logical size.
         * `logical_size`
-            * Number of bytes “exposed” to the rest of QMK and denotes the size of the usable EEPROM.
+            * Number of bytes "exposed" to the rest of QMK and denotes the size of the usable EEPROM.

 ## Encoder {#encoder}